 I think God values and cherishes our memories, our stories.
 He likes stories.
 Jesus teaches with stories.
 Most of the Bible is made up of good stories.

 But not every story ends well.
 There are confusing stories.
 Tragic stories.
 Stories that don’t line up, don’t make sense, don’t live happily ever after.
 Moms die.
 Dads leave.
 Couples divorce.
 Women miscarry.
 Racism.
+Depression.
 Bankruptcy.
 Sickness.
+Abuse.
 Poverty.
 Injustice.
 Bad stories.

 I remember the seven days my mom spent in the ICU.
 I remember all the people in the waiting room.
 I remember balloons and hugs and casseroles and playing games.
 I remember the beeping machines hooked to her body.
 I remember her shaved head.
 I remember my Aunt telling me she saw my mom’s eyelids flutter.
 “She’s going to wake up!”
 My mom died September 8th, 2004.
 I was 9 years old.
 I remember my dad crying in the hallway.
 I remember him reading a Psalm out loud.
 I remember how much I loved the new skirt with flowers that I wore to her funeral.